Fusho-n-Delilah/Bootstrap_Template/README.md

-A Bootstrap Template for getting your website started quickly!
+A Bootstrap Template for getting your website started quickly using the power of Bootstrap and SCSS!

 ![image](https://github.com/user-attachments/assets/8122deb8-6265-4aa8-b43b-10fb088e1bce)